Skip to main content

 Confirm eligibility

-For example, you may use verification text such as: "I confirm that I am 18 years old or older", select Check box from the Field data type and ensure it's set as an Attendee field:
+To ensure customers meet the age requirement, you can add a checkbox for them to confirm their age.
+For example, use verification text like "I confirm that I am 18 years old or older", select Checkbox as the Data type, and set it as an Attendee field.

 You can then make this field mandatory within each entry, ensuring each customer fills it out to complete their booking.